 As a homeschool mom, I understand that public school doesn’t work for everyone.
 There are students, especially diverse learners, whose creativity may snuff out.
 General education programs require a uniformity of testing and academics that may shortchange some of our brightest children.
 Homeschooling is new to me, but I share my process and program each step of the way.
 It’s an option some parents miss.

 The purpose of this blog is to empower, educate and connect those of us living with, and caring for someone with ADHD.
 Welcome to our Family ADDventures!

-Please sign up to follow the blog and receive free strategies and tips on ADHD living.
+Please sign up to follow the blog and receive free strategies and tips on ADHD living, educational tools, and homeschool resources.
 If you have specific questions, just jot them into the form, below.
 I can’t wait to connect.
-You can always email me directly at: firstname.lastname@example.org.
+You can always email me directly at email@example.com.

 Join the newsletter